-Our Revit plugin allows you to easily export Revit models to Arkio and import them back with all your markups and geometry as native Revit elements.
+Our Revit plugin allows you to export Revit models to Arkio and import them back with all your markups and geometry as native Revit elements.
 Revit 2018, 2019, 2020, 2021, 2022 and 2023 are currently supported.

-Revit to Arkio
+Revit to Arkio locally

-Loading Revit exports in Arkio
+Loading model in Arkio

+If the Revit model has geometry modeled under the origin the terrain can be cut away by cutting a void shape in the Arkio table.
+Making the void slightly bigger than the model should enable teleporting and modeling on the underground geometry.
 If your Revit model is floating in the air or far away from the center it means your Revit origin is far from your model.
 There are two ways to work around this:

-You can fix your Revit coordinates by linking your Revit project in a new empty Revit file.
+- You can fix your Revit coordinates by linking your Revit project in a new empty Revit file.
 Move your linked model closer to your origin and to the ground level and export that model to Arkio.

 The Arkio Revit plugin exports all the available BIM data for objects.
 This includes the built-in Revit parameters like Level, Family Name, Phase and Workset and any custom added parameters of families (both shared/non-shared, Type and Instance parameters).